cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - Decentralized File Sharing Community
 ```
 User experienses:= {
-- File upload format is TGZ, which zips all types - directory, pictures and videos.
-TGZ will be choped and added into AMT with a filtAMTroot as return.
+- File uploaded will be compressed to TGZ, which includes directory, pictures and videos.
+TGZ will be choped and added into AMT (Array Mapped Trie) with a `fileAMTroot` as return.
 TAU app does not provide native media player to avoid legal issue.
 - Community creates community chains with own coins for file sharing.
-Each community chain ID is the creator TAUaddress+random(1,000,000,000)
+Community chain ID is the creator's `TAUaddress`+random(1,000,000,000).
+Community chains can announce relay for own use on community chain as well.
-- TAU mainnet does not hold files, only provide relay management service and settle payment on relay income.
+- TAU mainnet does not hold files, only provide relay management service.
+Potentially to annouce relay for mulitple communities or regions.
+Assume millions of community established file sharing.
+Relay config is a busy service.
 - All chain addresses are derivative from TAU private key.
-Nodes use IPFS peers ID for internet connection (the association of TAUaddr and IPFS address is by signature using ipfs RSA private key)
+Nodes use IPFS peers ID for internet connection (the association of TAUaddr and IPFS address is by signature using ipfs RSA private key).
 }

 Business model:= {
-- Tau foundation will develop TAU App and provide public relays for free, in return for admob/mopub income to cover AWS cost.
-Any one can add relay permission-lessly on TAU chain to share profit of the mobile ads.
+- Tau foundation will develop TAU App and provide relays for free, in return for admob/mopub ads income to cover AWS data cost.
+Any one can add relay permission-lessly on TAU chain.
-- On TAU, members can install and announce own relay to serve certain chain ID, configuerable for fee & service policy.
-Relay generates data flow to be paid in taucoin.
-Eventually, all relay nodes are provided by community and get paid by advertisement income.
+- Members can install and announce own relays to serve certain chains on TAU or community chains.
 - Individual nodes will see ads to keep the data for free, the more data upload, the less ads to see.
 In app, show a stats of uploaded data, download data and ads time.
+- Taucoin price will rise when relay configuration in high demand.
 }
 Launch steps:={
 - Free community creation for file sharing.
 TAUTest coin is an initial test.
 At this stage, TAU provide static relay service via AWS.
-- Tau main net turn on for community relay nodes joinning profit sharing.
+- Tau main net turn on for community relays.
 }
 ```
-## Three processes exist
+## Three main processes exist in architecture
 * A. Response with predicted `ChainID`ContractResultStateRoot, which is a hamt cbor.cid.
-* B. Collect votings from peers to find the chain id safety state root.
+* B. Collect votings from chain peers to find the chainid's safety state root.
 * C. File Downloader.

 ## Tries
 On community chain:
-* chain contract: `ChainID`ContractAMTroot is the root for AMT trie for store chain contracts vector
+* chain contract: `ChainID`ContractAMTroot is the root for **AMT** trie to store history contracts, which is blockchain in old concept.
-* chain contract result: `ChainID`ContractResultStateRoot is the root for **HAMT** tree for the chain state; contract and receipt are interconnected in each state transition on that chain.
+* chain contract result: `ChainID`ContractResultStateRoot is the root for **HAMT** trie for the chain state; contract and receipt are interconnected in each state transition.
-* file amt: e.g Falksd898..x is the root for AMT trie for chopping and store the file.
+* file AMT: the root for AMT trie for chopping and store the file.

 On TAU chain:
-* relay: RelayAMTroot is the root for AMT trie for relay, relay is not chain specific
+* relay: RelayAMTroot is the root for AMT trie for relays, while relay is not chain specific.

 Trie elements linking
-* future state/`ChainID`ContractAMTroot -> Contract AMT
+* future state/`ChainID`ContractAMTroot -> `ChainID`ContractAMTroot
-* contract amt/`count`/state -> safety HAMT root
+* `ChainID`ContractAMTroot/`count`/state -> `ChainID`SafetyContractResultStateRoot

-## Global Context: store in levelDB
+## Global Context: stored in levelDB
-It helps to make process internal data exchange efficient.
+It helps to make process internal data access efficient.
 * `ChainID`SafetyContractResultStateRoot; // this is constantly updated by voting process B. When most difficulty chain is found or verified after voting process.
 * `ChainID`ContractResultStateRoot; // after found safety, this is the new contract state, which is a hamt node.cid
 * UserChainList; // a list of Chains to follow/mine by users.